agmsb/sheets-of-strava/README.md

 ## Overview

-Every strava activity is written to a sheet titled `raw_data`.
+This is automation that gives you a button to export Strava activities to Google Sheets, specifically to a sheet titled `raw_data`.
 What you do with that afterwards is up to you.

 I personally have the below set up:
 - Google Data Studio Dashboard @ [cycling.agmsb.dev](https://cycling.agmsb.dev)